cmitsakopoulos/Paris-Saclay_Notes/Genome_Sequencing/trying_not_to_die.md

 By creating such classifications, we can improve outlook for personalised medicine by targeting passanger mutations in newly admitted patients, who match the profile of specific subgroups.

+#### Pay attention to look at sample sizes and observe if genes have unique mutations and unique patterns in sample size and specific genes affected.